Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Classes**: Bard, Cleric, Sorcerer, Warlock, Wizard *(Source: CS)*

-### Mind’s Guise
+### Mind's Guise
 *Level 5 Illusion (ritual)*
 - **Casting Time**: 1 Min. or Ritual
 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: 8 hours
-Requires proficiency in Thieves’ Cant.
+Requires proficiency in Thieves' Cant.
 You imagine a persona to occupy the outer reaches of your mind, warding against telepathic intrusion.
-For the duration, you can’t be compelled to speak truthfully or be prevented from lying, and a creature that attempts to read your mind must succeed on an INT Save or perceive it as though it were the mind of your imagined persona.
+For the duration, you can't be compelled to speak truthfully or be prevented from lying, and a creature that attempts to read your mind must succeed on an INT Save or perceive it as though it were the mind of your imagined persona.
-A creature making multiple attempts to read your mind encounters the same result; it can’t repeat this Save until you cast the spell again.
+A creature making multiple attempts to read your mind encounters the same result; it can't repeat this Save until you cast the spell again.
 This spell does not allow you to detect when creatures are attempting to read your mind.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: CS)*